mahmoud-moursy/tuit/README.md

-Virtual terminals are anything that implements the `tuit::terminal::Terminal`, and there are a few options that both avoid and utilize allocation (note that the `alloc` feature is required for certain dynamically resizing terminals, but there is also a no-alloc `MaxSizeTerminal` which can finitely scale until the specified parameters).
+Virtual terminals are anything that implements the `tuit::terminal::Terminal`, and there are a few options that both avoid and utilize allocation (note that the `alloc` feature is required for certain dynamically resizing terminals, but there is also a no-alloc `MaxSize` which can finitely scale until the specified parameters).